studds/nx-aws/README.md

 This project includes builders for that!

--   @nx-aws/sam:build - builds your functions and layers
+-   @nx-aws/sam:build - builds your functions
 -   @nx-aws/sam:package - packages your SAM (ie. CloudFormation) template ready for deployment (including resolving AWS::Serverless::Application references to other apps in your monorepo)
 -   @nx-aws/sam:deploy - deploys your CloudFormation template